JohnSL/FSR_Endstop/README.md

 ## History
-Back in Februray 2014, Johann modified the Marlin firmware to allow using force sensitive resistors (FSRs) to allow the firmware to locate the print surface by moving the print nozzle down until the firmware detected that it was touching the bed.
+Back in Februray 2014, Johann modified the Marlin firmware to support force sensitive resistors (FSRs) to allow the firmware to locate the print surface by moving the print nozzle down until the firmware detected that it was touching the bed.
 FSRs have a very high resistance until you apply pressure, at which point the resistance drops very quickly.
 You can find more information about his work here: http://reprap.org/wiki/FSR.

 I built my own delta printer (http://trains.socha.com/2013/11/building-3dr-simple-delta-printer-part-i.html) and decided to try FSRs.
 Johann's original branch used one of the thermister inputs, but he later changed to using one of the standard endstop inputs, which I learned when I talked to him at the Seattle Mini Makerfaire.
 So I tried the endstops.